djthorpe/go-pico/README.md

 }
 ```

-Two Pico devices are used, the UART and the GPIO.
+Two pico "devices" are used, the UART and the GPIO.
 The configuration
 is defined right at the top (note the LED pin is listed as [GP25 here](https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf).
 Then, within the `main` function, the devices are setup and an endless loop is entered
 to switch on the LED for 800ms, then off for 200ms.

 ## Blink on the Raspberry Pi